-The Kingfisher Hand Cut Hiking Stick includes a carbide tip and is available in custom lengths for walking, hiking, trekking, backpacking and trail running but it's also the best choice for urban corridors, dog walker areas and places requiring security.
+The Kingfisher Hand Cut Hiking Stick includes an installed carbide tip and is available in custom lengths for walking, hiking, trekking, backpacking and trail running but it's also the best choice for urban corridors, dog walker areas and places requiring security.
 It's made of Appalachian hickory, arguably the world's strongest wood.

 The Straight Stick: